-Call 800-929-1725 for an appointment.
+Call or text 800-929-1725 for an appointment.
 In this video, Attorney Ray Kerlick talks about why your business needs a document retention policy and some issues to consider in creating a policy.

 Hello, my name is Ray Kerlick.
 I’m a partner with the law firm of Wadler, Perches, Hundl and Kerlick in Wharton, Texas.
 Today I’d like to discuss something that we think is very important for small business owners and that’s a document retention policy.